shinolab/autd3-doc/src/en/Users_Manual/API/pulse_width_encoder.md

 Inside the firmware, there is a table that determines the pulse width ($0$--$511$) of the PWM signal using the value ($0$--$255$) obtained by multiplying the `Intensity` data of `Gain`/`FociSTM`/`GainSTM` by the data of `Modulation` ($0$--$255$) and dividing by $255$.
 This table can be modified by `PulseWidthEncoder`.
-Note that the period of the PWM signal is 256 for firmware v10 and 512 for v11 and later.
+Note that the period of the PWM signal is 512.

 By default, to make the intensity value and ultrasound output (theoretically) linear,
 $$